Hydration Hacks: Drink More Water Without Living in the Bathroom

 Avoid chugging water just before bed to prevent nighttime trips to the bathroom.
 Instead, focus on hydrating more in the morning and early afternoon.

-Yes, I really want to give you the tools to TRAIN your bladder for more water.
+Yes, I really want to give you the tools to TRAIN your bladder so you can drink more water.
 It sounds silly, but your bladder is a muscle that can get stronger if you do the work.

 If you’re finding yourself rushing to the bathroom too often, here are some strategies to train your bladder: